novumrgi/helm/charts/gitea/README.md

 [Gitea](https://gitea.io/en-us/) is a community managed lightweight code hosting solution written in Go.
 It is published under the MIT license.

+Readme will be updated with examples in the next few days

 ##  1. <a name='Introduction'></a>Introduction

 This helm chart has taken some inspiration from https://github.com/jfelten/gitea-helm-chart